citp/privacy-policy-historical/s/so/soc/socialspark.com.md

 Please note that we often need to retain certain data for recordkeeping purposes and/or to complete any transaction that you began prior to requesting a change or deletion (e.g., when you make a purchase or enter a promotion, you may not be able to change or delete the personal information provided until after the completion of such purchase or promotion).
 Our databases and other records may have residual data which will not be removed.
 In addition, we also may not allow you to review certain data for legal, security or other reasons.

-If at any time you believe that the Sites have not adhered to this Privacy Policy, please let us know.
+If at any time you believe that the Sites have not adhered to this Privacy Notice, please let us know.
 We will use good faith efforts to determine and correct the problem.

 If you are an EEA resident, you have the right to lodge a complaint with a [data protection authority](http://ec.europa.eu/newsroom/article29/item-detail.cfm?item_id=612080) about how we process your personal information.

 ## Contact Us

-If you have any questions or concerns about this Policy, please feel free to contact us any time through the Sites or at Privacy Policy Concerns Coordinator, c/o IZEA Worldwide, Inc., 480 N. Orlando Ave., Suite #200, Winter Park, FL 32789 USA or Privacy@izea.com.
+If you have any questions or concerns about this Notice, please feel free to contact us any time through the Sites or at Privacy Notice Concerns Coordinator, c/o IZEA Inc., 480 N. Orlando Ave., Suite #200, Winter Park, FL 32789 USA or Privacy@izea.com.